screech24/PlantPalz/README.md

 - 🗣️ Interact with plants and see their mood responses
 - 🏡 View all your plants together in a 3D garden scene

-## New in Version 1.3.0
+## New in Version 1.4.0

-- Enhanced 3D garden view with living room scene
+- Procedurally generated 3D plants with different types (succulent, cactus, fern, flower)
-- Improved plant visibility and positioning
+- Simple 3D room environment with shelves and window
-- Added speech bubbles to show plant emotions
+- Improved mobile responsiveness for all components
-- Repositioned plant controls for better user experience
+- Fixed 3D scene rendering and plant controls visibility
-- Fixed layout issues to prevent UI elements from overlapping
+- Enhanced garden view layout with proper sizing and shadows

 ## Getting Started